 A. CAL PLANNER

 The Cal Planner is now an exclusively-electronic document.
 It remains a primary method to contact the membership with focused issues promoting the conference.
 The Cal Planner is now supplemented by email blasts to the Chapter membership as well as the Chapter and Conference websites, Facebook, and Twitter.
+The CHC may also propose other social media platforms.

-The Graphic Designer (Design and Publications Management Consultant) shall provide a Cal Planner production schedule to the CHC, including deadlines for submittal of items required from the CHC as well as expected publication dates of the Cal Planner.
+The Graphic Designer (Design and Publications Management Contractor) shall provide a Cal Planner production schedule to the CHC, including deadlines for submittal of items required from the CHC as well as expected publication dates of the Cal Planner.

 The following conference announcements and content will be found in the schedule to advertise the conference:

 • One minimum half-page notice/article announcing the conference, or “Save the Date” notice, in the first Cal Planner issue of the conference year.
 The notice/article shall be prepared by the CHC for approval by the VP Public Information.
-Articles are sent to the Design and Publications Management Consultant to integrate the conference branding templates.
-NOTE: The notice/article shall also be posted on the APA California website.
+Articles are sent to the Graphic Designer to integrate the conference branding templates.
+The notice/article shall also be posted on the APA California website.

 • Registration/conference information shall be published in Cal Planner (optimally one Cal Planner for release prior to early registration and another Cal Planner for release one month prior to the conference) or emailed or posted on the Chapter and the Conference websites.
 The registration/conference information shall also be posted on the APA California website.

 • Pre-registration materials will be published in the Cal Planner.
-The VP Conferences in consultation with the VP Administration and host Section must contact the Cal Planner Design and Publications Management Consultant to coordinate the timing and number of pages of the notices/articles/ads and the conference brochure no later than January of the year of the conference.
+The VP Conferences in consultation with the VP Administration and host Section must contact the Cal Planner Graphic Designer to coordinate the timing and number of pages of the notices/articles/ads and the conference brochure no later than January of the year of the conference.

-• Each Cal Planner issue leading up to the Conference shall consist of at least one feature article based on the issue's theme that features planning efforts in the Conference or host city or immediate region.
+• Each Cal Planner issue leading up to the Conference shall consist of at least one feature article based on the issue's theme that features planning efforts in the conference host city or immediate region.

-• The “Conference Issue” of the Cal Planner should contain enough information to generate interest in the conference.
+• The “Conference Issue” of the Cal Planner should contain information to generate interest in the conference.
 It is targeted to reach the membership either toward the end of Early Registration or at the beginning of Standard Registration.

-NOTE: It may be that the timing of the editions of the Cal Planner prior to the conference are not at intervals where they can promote conference deadlines or features in accordance with the Production Schedule for the conference.
-In that case, emails may be used to assure that information gets out to the Chapter members in a timely manner.
+NOTE: The timing of the editions of the Cal Planner prior to the conference may be not coincide ideally with conference deadlines or promotional features in accordance with the Production Schedule for the conference.
+In that case, emails may be used to ensure that information gets out to the Chapter members in a timely manner.
 See D. below.

 B. SECTION NEWSLETTERS